Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Extension to Time-Varying Graphs

-In these inequalities, $\nu$ denotes the smallest positive entry in $A$. \end{proposition}
+In these inequalities, $\nu$ denotes the smallest positive entry of $A$. \end{proposition}

-Proposition \ref{prop: graph-time-varying1} provides the scaling laws for three regimes of communication frequency.
-Consensus can be reached as long as the communication occurs for a non-zero proportion of the time.
+Proposition \ref{prop: graph-time-varying1} provides the scaling laws for three communication regimes.
+Consensus can be reached as long as the communication occurs with a non-zero probability.
 However, suppose the goal is to achieve optimal scaling behavior relative to the size of the communication graph ($m$).
-In that case, the communications need to happen with a minimum frequency of $\frac{2}{m}$, with a higher frequency being more desirable.
+Then communication needs to happen with a minimum probability of $\frac{2}{m}$, with a higher frequency being more desirable.
 On the other hand, if there is a need to adhere to the low-frequency regime ($0<\lambda < \frac{2}{m}$) due to constraints such as high communication costs, the optimal strategy becomes one of minimal communication.
 Notably, within this regime, a decrease in communication frequency does not affect the rate of attaining consensus among the agents.

-Recall that the contraction rate of $P_t^j$ is decomposed into three pieces: the contraction rate of the distributed ideal posterior, the approximation error, and the average misspecification error across the network.
+Recall that the contraction rate of $P_t^j$ is decomposed into three pieces.

 The structure of the communication network affects the contraction rate through the second term.
 The following Corollary illustrates this.

 \begin{corollary} Let Assumptions \ref{assumption: graph-time-varying1} and \ref{assumption: regularity}(a) hold.
 For $P_t^j$ defined in \eqref{def-db-posterior} and $P_t$ defined in \eqref{def-ideal-posterior}, the following holds with probability $1$: